 [00:38:16] Unknown:

 Alright, folks.
 So I'll also include the, the links to all of this in the show notes.
 Now, next week, we'll be sitting down with our first ever in studio guest, the former city manager for the city of Eagle Pass, George Antuna.
-You won't wanna miss it, so don't forget to like, subscribe and share with your friends, your family and your followers.
-We'll see you next week folks.
+You won't wanna miss it, so don't forget to like, subscribe, and share with your friends, your family, and your followers.
+We'll see you next week, folks.
 Thanks for listening.